 After the qualifying portion of the tournament has ended, the top 24 competitors will compete in a head-to-head bracket, with each round consisting of a best-of-three series, to determine the World Champion.
 The winner will receive the Replay World Championship belt along with a cash prize.

 II.
 Fees & Prizes

-All attendees to Replay FX are awarded 3 free qualifying attempts.
-A one-time $25 registration fee is required of each competitor who wishes to receive an additional 47 qualifying attempts.
-This money will go toward the expenses of running the event.
+All attendees to Replay FX are permitted to participate in the tournament at no additional cost.
 All cash prizes are sponsored directly by the Replay Foundation and will not change based on participation.
 Competitors are not permitted to purchase additional entries at any time.

 1st Place $300 + Championship Belt